nedtaylor/athena/docs/source/tutorials/custom_optimisers.rst

 Bias Correction
 ~~~~~~~~~~~~~~~

-Correct for initialization bias in moment estimates:
+Correct for initialisation bias in moment estimates:

 .. math::